MDSYN2019/MDNPPackage/README.md

 # MDNPPackage - the constructor for Coarse-grained/All-atomic Molecular Dynamics simulations

 A large part of this package was inspired by this GSOC 2020 project - https://www.mdanalysis.org/2020/08/29/gsoc-report-cbouy/ - where MDAnalysis was merged with RDkit.
+More information about this package can be found in the